 As meaningful as any aspect of electronics' growth during the past five years was its expansion on a global scale.
 It was reflected in the RCA Service Company where, by the end of 1962, there were some 16,000 employees in the United States and 36 foreign countries.
-Its activities ranged from maintenance of the BMEWS emplacements in Alaska and Greenland to responsibility for the control and data gathering activities at the Cape Canaveral, Florida, space center.
-Here, incidentally, where RCA undertook its first technical assignment 10 years earlier with 26 technicians and engineers, there were approximately 4000 RCA people in 1962.
+Its activities ranged from maintenance of the BMEWS emplacements in Alaska and Greeland to responsibility for the control and data gathering activities at the Cape Canaveral, Florida, space center.
+Here, incidentally, where RCA undertook its first technial assignment 10 years earlier with 26 technicians and engineers, there were approximately 4000 RCA people in 1962.

-By early 1963, the RCA Service Company was able to report that revenues for the year from installations and service on color-TV receivers could surpass for the first time revenues on black-and-white sets.
+By early 1963, the RCA Service Company was able to report that revenues for the year from installations and service on color-tv receivers could surpass for the first time revenues on black-and-white sets.
 And with equal portent for the future, the Service Company moved into still another space activity-the design and construction of space chambers and solar simulators.

 World economic expansion and the emergence of new nations were reflected by the growing demand, during the five-year period, for basic and advanced types of communications and broadcast equipment.
+RCA sales and installations extended to every continent-from broad-casting equipment and stations to entire national and international television and communications systems.